-While we have no indication that your information was actually viewed by the unauthorized party, or that it has been misused, we wanted to notify you of this incident and assure you that we take it very seriously.
-We encourage you to remain vigilant for incidents of fraud or identity theft by reviewing your account statements for any unauthorized activity.
-As an added precaution, we have secured the services of Kroll to provide identity monitoring at no cost to you for one year.
-Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
-For more information on identity theft prevention, and on your complimentary one-year membership, please see the additional information provided in this letter.
+We wanted to notify you of this incident and assure you that we take it seriously.
+Out of an abundance of caution, we purchased services from Kroll to provide identity monitoring services at no cost to you for one year.
+The identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.